jarecoo/practice/notes.md

 ### Simplify
 - Enough is better than more.
+- Quality is better than quantity.
 - “Pass through this brief patch of time in harmony with nature, and come to your final resting place gracefully, just as a ripened olive might drop, praising the earth that nourished it and grateful to the tree that gave it growth.” - Marcus Aurelius, Meditations, 4.48.2
 - “Approach each task as if it is your last, giving up every distraction, emotional subversion of reason, and all drama, vanity,  and complaint over your fair share” - Marcus Aurelius, Meditations, 2.5
 - there is clarity in simplicity.
 Zero in on what’s right in front of you.
+- “I have long sense thought that the mentality we encounter a lot "you only live once" is really empty.
+You try desperately to do as much as you can while racing the proverbial hourglass and it turns into this race to nowhere.
+It seems sad because in a way the more you deceive yourself into thinking you could ever live enough life seems to make life go by faster and faster.
+I prefer to accept the finite nature, embrace that we are witnessing a glimpse of existence, and then every moment seems more meaningful.
+I don't need to be constantly doing something new and exciting to enjoy my life.
+Its always an uphill battle to keep life simple, to find time to watch a sunset or look at the stars or just become present in the moment.
+And then there's those people who actively rush through life, chasing every new adventure, not realizing that they are running in place.
+TL:DR I guess what I am trying to say is human life it too short to make it about quantity but we can certainly make it about quality. https://www.reddit.com/r/Stoicism/comments/93d0xh/comment/e3cvurp?st=JKARA06V&sh=f7e3420a
 - “Don’t set your heart on so many things and you will get what you need.”
 Epictetus,  Discourses, 3.9.22 (The Daily Stoic, p69)
 - “There’s a hidden cost to all {this} accumulating…even what we get for free has a cost, even if only in what we pay to store it, in our house or in minds” - The Daily Stoic, p.75
 - You can create space, avoid business, and simplify “by Removing [simplifying] Choice [choose between fewer things], Removing Time. [willingly push deadlines up],  and Removing Access [limit the access to mind and time to 1 thing you control], and nurture that space, that powerful space, so it fills your mind and time and life with contentment, freedom, and happiness.”
 The Happiness Equation p.
 204